 These were the top insights we saw regarding images used in native advertising campaigns:

-- Images with animals have a 100% higher CTR than images without animals.
+- Images without animals have a 100% higher CTR than images with animals.

 - Black and white images have a 49% higher CTR than color images.